11 Tips for Downtown Disney

-If you want to dine at any of these restaurants, we recommend making a reservation.
-Their reservation systems are similar to the rest of the Disneyland Resort's restaurants and can be made up to 60 days in advance.
+If you want to dine at any of these restaurants, we recommend making a reservation when possible.
+Many of these restaurant reservation systems are similar to the rest of the Disneyland Resort's restaurants and can be made up to 60 days in advance.

 9. Try out some food trucks.
 One of the newer additions to Downtown Disney is a collection of rotating food trucks.
 These food trucks can be found near the main stage area (closest to the Disneyland Hotel).